adck872/food-waste-app/README.md

   save or favourite recipe. add a clickable heart icon in the corner of each recipe card to favourite/unfavourite

 favourite button at the top of the page "View all favourites" take to favourites tab on the same page to favourite section

+# waste page - user insights about their food-saving habits, waste patterns and overall contribution toward reducing food waste

+Title Waste statistics in centre include a tage line or stat such as " you saved this much food this month" filter or drop down for time periods (weekly,monthly,yearly)

+summary card section - showing key stats or horizontal scrollable area total food saved in weight total waste reduced in waste in percentage or volume environmenta impact : equivalent co2 emmisions saved

+graph of their waste trends over the past month line graph/barchart to track food waste over time

+breakfown of waste by category in a pie chart underneath graph of their waste trends

+- notice vegetable category high add a tip below chart recommends proper storage methods etc food waste vs food saved chart

+comparison graph : to compare user stats to their past performance